 • An additive Subgroup of a ring is called an Ideal if it satisfies

-This is analogous to the formulation for normal groups.
+• This is analogous to the formulation for normal groups in the sense that ideals can be used to construct factor rings.

 • Every nonzero ring has at least two ideals — the improper ideal and the trivial ideal